MayKali/Superconductors--Machine-Learning/README.md

 # Machine Learning to predict the critical temperature of superconductors

 Code for the critical temperature prediction model I wrote in the video.
 The goal was to provide an introduction to others on how and why machine learning is useful in the field of materials science.

-[Link to the explanation video](https://www.youtube.com/watch?v=bq95oFRvFto)
+<iframe width="560" height="315" src="https://www.youtube.com/embed/bq95oFRvFto" frameborder="0" allowfullscreen></iframe>

 ## Links
 * [Superconductivity Data Set](https://archive.ics.uci.edu/ml/datasets/Superconductivty+Data)